Why is it important

 |---|---|---|

-1. SSP 1-2.6 (1.5oC) in this century. |
+1. SSP 1-2.6 (1.5oC) Scenario |

-Global temperature increases not exceeding 1.5oC degrees Celsius in this century. | Operate the business by devising the execution plan and proceed to intensively minimise climate change impact. |
+Global temperature increases not exceeding 1.5oC in this century. | Operate the business by devising the execution plan and proceed to intensively minimise climate change impact. |

 2. SSP 2-4.5 (2oC) Scenario |

-Global temperature increases not exceeding 2oC in this century. | This scenario’s impact on business operations lies between Scenario 1 and 3. |
+Global temperature increases not exceeding 2oC in this century. | This scenario’s impact on business operations lies between scenario 1 and 3. |

 3. SSP 5-8.5 (4.4oC) Scenario |